-The Audit Committee of the Company's Board of Directors engaged external counsel in connection with the Company's review of these matters.
+The Audit Committee of the Company's Board of Directors engaged external counsel in connection with the Tenaris's review of these matters.
 In addition, the Company voluntarily notified the U.S. Securities and Exchange Commission and the U.S. Department of Justice in October 2016.

-In July 2019, the Company learned that the public prosecutors' office of Milan, Italy, had completed a preliminary investigation into the alleged payments and had included in the investigation, among other persons, the Company's Chairman and Chief Executive Officer, two other board members, Gianfelice Rocca and Roberto Bonatti, and the Company's controlling shareholder, San Faustin.
+In July 2019, the Company learned that the public prosecutors' office of Milan, Italy, had completed a preliminary investigation into the alleged payments and had included in the investigation, among other persons, the Company's Chairman and Chief Executive Officer, two other board members, Gianfelice Rocca and Roberto Bonatti, and Tenaris's controlling shareholder, San Faustin.
 The Company is not a party to the proceedings.
 In February 2020, the Company learned that the magistrate overseeing the investigation decided to move the case to trial.
-The Company's outside counsel had previously reviewed the Italian prosecutors' investigative file and has informed the Board that neither that file nor this magistrate's decision sets forth evidence of involvement by any of the three directors in the alleged wrongdoing.
-Accordingly, the Board has concluded that no particular action is warranted at the present time, other than inviting the referred board members to continue discharging their respective responsibilities with the full support of the Board.
+Tenaris's outside counsel had previously reviewed the Italian prosecutors' investigative file and has informed the Board that neither that file nor this magistrate's decision sets forth evidence of involvement by any of the three directors in the alleged wrongdoing.
+Accordingly, the Board concluded that no particular action was warranted at that time, other than inviting the referred board members to continue discharging their respective responsibilities with the full support of the Board.
 The trial has not yet started.

-In June 2020, the Company learned that the Brazilian public prosecutors' office requested the indictment of several individuals, including two former Confab employees, a former Confab board member and a former agent of Confab, charging them with the alleged crimes of corruption and money laundering in relation to the above referred payments.
+In June 2020, the Company learned that the Brazilian public prosecutors' office requested the indictment of several individuals, including three executives or former executives of Confab and a former agent of Confab, charging them with the alleged crimes of corruption in relation to contracts executed between 2007 and 2010, and money laundering in relation to payments between 2009 and 2013.
 Neither the Company nor Confab is a party to the proceedings.

-The Company continues to review these matters and to respond to requests from and otherwise cooperate with the appropriate authorities.
-At this time, the Company cannot predict the outcome of these matters or estimate the range of potential loss or extent of risk, if any, to the Company's business that may result from resolution of these matters.
+The Company continues to respond to requests from and otherwise cooperate with the appropriate authorities.
+The Company has engaged in discussions with the SEC and the DOJ towards a potential resolution of the investigation.
+There are no assurances that the discussions with the SEC or the DOJ will result in a final resolution of the investigation or, if a resolution is achieved, the timing, scope and terms of any such resolution.
+At this time, the Company cannot predict the outcome of these matters or estimate the range of potential loss or extent of risk, if any, to the Company's business that may result from the resolution of these matters.